-Music therapy services are valued by residents and staff in Retirement Residences and in Long Term Care facilities.
+Music therapy services are available at HOME, or in your Retirement Residence or Long Term Care facility.

 Why engage a qualified music therapist?

-Accredited music therapists are recognized by the health care system for the quality and scope of their training and ability to provide quality service.
-Registered psychotherapists have additional training and experience and are regulated health professionals through the College of Registered Psychotherapists of Ontario.
+Certified music therapists are recognized by the health care system for the quality and scope of their training and ability to provide quality service.
+Registered psychotherapists have additional training / experience and are regulated health professionals through the College of Registered Psychotherapists of Ontario.